pojntfx/networked-linux-memsync/docs/notes.md

   - The last alternative to NBD devices would be to extend the kernel with a new construct that allows for essentially a virtual file to be `mmap`ed, not a block device
   - This could use a custom protocol that is optimized for this use case instead of a full block device
   - Because of the extensive setup required to implement such a system however, and the possibility of `ublk` providing a performant alternative in the future, going forward with NBD was chosen for now

+### Mounts and Live Migration

+- Overhead of using managed mounts
+  - Another interesting aspect of optimization to look at is the overhead of managed mounts
+  - It is possible for managed mounts (and migrations) to deliver signficantly lower performance compared to direct mounts
+  - This is because using managed mounts come with the cost of potential duplicate I/O operations
+  - For example, if memory is being accessed linearly from the first to the last offset immediately after it being mounted, then using the background pulls will have no effect other than causing a write operation (to the local caching backend) compared to just directly reading from the remote backend
+  - This however is only the case in scenarios with a very low latency between the local and remote backends
+  - If latency becomes higher, then the ability to pull the chunks in the background and in parallel with the puller will offset the cost of duplicate I/O
+  - The same applies to slow local backends, e.g. if slow disks or memory are being used, which can mean that offsetting the duplicate I/O will need a significantly higher latency to be worth it
+- Comparing mount vs. migration API performance
+  - It is interesting to look at how the migration API performs compared to the single-phase mount API
+  - The mounts API should have a shorter total latency, but a higher "downtime" since it needs to initialize the device first
+- Issues with the implementation
+  - While the managed mounts API mostly works, there are some issues with it being implemented in Go
+  - This is mostly due to deadlocking issues; if the GC tries to release memory, it has to stop the world
+  - If the `mmap` API is used, it is possible that the GC tries to manage the underlying slice, or tries to release memory as data is being copied from the mount
+  - Because the NBD server that provides the byte slice is also running in the same process, this causes a deadlock as the server that provides the backend for the mount is also frozen (https://github.com/pojntfx/r3map/blob/main/pkg/mount/slice_managed.go#L70-L93)
+  - A workaround for this is to lock the `mmap`ed region into memory, but this will also cause all chunks to be fetched, which leads to a high `Open()` latency
+  - This is fixable by simply starting the server in separate thread, and then `mmap`ing
+  - Issues like this however are hard to fix, and point to Go potentially not being the correct language to use for this part of the system
+  - In the future, using a language without a GC (such as Rust) could provide a good alternative
+  - While the current API is Go-specific, it could also be exposed through a different interface to make it usable in Go

 ### Use Cases